jimbomorrison/git.generate-changelog/README.md

  - FIXED:

  -- Fixed bug in new foo ~Jim

- -- Fix - reduced button size to small in common fragments ~David -- FIX to unit sizing in record header to avoid button wrap ~David
+ -- Fix - reduced button size to small in common fragments ~David

+ -- FIX to unit sizing in record header to avoid button wrap ~David

  - NEW:

- -- Added; allow_304 & cancel_304 to memcache to allow modules/templates/use-cases to prevent 304s being thown on an ad-hoc basis.
-Useful for ajax/search results ~Jim
+ -- Added; allow_304 & cancel_304 to memcache to allow modules/templates/use-cases to prevent 304s being thown on an ad-hoc basis. ~Jim

  -- Added config switch for v6 subnav ~Jim

  -- Added class hooks and extra wrappers to ifxless units ~David

  - BRANCHES MERGED IN: